 There are two main bridges for vehicles and pedestrians, one on Insurgentes St. (northbound) and another on Ignacio Vallarta St. (southbound), they are connected to the Island with stairs that descend from the street.
 There are also a few hanging bridges that allow pedestrians to get to the island.

-This bridge is a large white structure, with the same handrails that are used on the pedestrian bridge that goes over the Cuale river between the Malecon II and the romantic zone (Old Vallarta) so I will guess they were both built by the same company.
+This bridge, known as La Iguana Bridge, is a large white structure, using the same handrails found on the pedestrian bridge that goes over the Cuale river between the Malecon II and the romantic zone (Old Vallarta) so I will guess they were both built by the same company.

-What makes this bridge stand out, besides the harmonic metal structure's design (painted white), are some steps that appear more than halfway up, they bulge out of the rough concrete-sand stairs and are covered in green and yellow colored tiles, a nice touch that makes the Gringo Gulch bridge unique.
+What makes this bridge stand out, besides the nicely designed metal structure (painted white), are some steps that appear more than halfway up, they bulge out of the rough concrete-sand stairs and are covered in green and yellow colored tiles, a nice touch that makes the Gringo Gulch bridge unique.

-So now there are three hanging bridges that connect the north and south sides to the island, two main bridges and two pedestrian bridges at both ends of the island, one by the sea and the Malecon's south end, and this one, connecting the east end of the island with the historical downtown area and the Gringo Gulch.
+There are three hanging bridges that connect the north and south sides of downtown Vallarta to the island, always fun to cross.
+There are two main concrete bridges for cars and vehicles that also have stairs that connect down to the island, there are two pedestrian bridges at both ends of the island, one by the sea and the Malecon's south end part of the extended seaside walkway, and this one, La Iguana, connecting the east end of the island with the historical downtown area and the Gringo Gulch.

 This pedestrian footbridge offers a spectacular view of the Romantic Zone to the south, the surrounding mountains, the Cuale river and, you can also catch a glimpse of the Pacific Ocean.